The Anesthesia Gas Machine

 What happens inside the workstation when oxygen pipeline pressure drops?

 The fail safe device ensures that whenever oxygen pressure is reduced and until flow ceases, the set oxygen concentration shall not decrease at the common gas outlet (the point where gas prepared within the machine enters the breathing circuit).
-In addition, the loss of oxygen pressure results in high-priority alarms, audible and visible (at around 30 psi pipeline pressure in some models).
+In addition, the loss of oxygen pressure results in high-priority alarms, audible and visible.

-Fail-safe systems don't prevent hypoxic mixtures.
+Fail-safe systems don't prevent hypoxic mixtures in every possible circumstance.
 For example, as long as there is pressure in the oxygen line, nothing in the fail safe system prevents you from turning on a gas mixture of 100% nitrous oxide (however, this should be prevented by the hypoxic guard system, see below) or 100% of a third gas (e.g. helium if present)(which wouldn’t be prevented by the hypoxic guard, since the hypoxic guard only connects oxygen and nitrous oxide flowmeters).

-Newer Dräger machines (Fabius, Apollo) use a Sensitive Oxygen Ratio Controller (S-ORC).
+Newer Drager machines (e.g. Fabius, Apollo) use a Sensitive Oxygen Ratio Controller (S-ORC).
 Its fail-safe component shuts off nitrous oxide if the oxygen flow is less than 200 mL/min, or if the oxygen fresh gas valve is closed.
-Audible and visible alarms sound if pipeline pressure is less than 1.38 + 0.27 bar (20 +4 psi).
-In case of complete oxygen pipeline failure, the machine will supply pipeline air so that some oxygen and agent can still be supplied to the patient.
+Audible and visible alarms sound if pipeline pressure (normally ~50 psi) is less than 20 + 4 psi.
+In case of complete oxygen pipeline failure, the machine will supply pipeline air so that oxygen 21% and agent can still be supplied to the patient.

-In the newest workstations (Aisys, Avance, Perseus), the gas mixer prevents hypoxic breathing mixtures through electronic sensing and control of gas flow, pressure, and concentration.
+In the newest workstations (Aisys, Avance, Perseus), the gas mixer prevents hypoxic breathing mixtures through electronic sensing and control of gas flows, pressures, and concentration.

 Control | Display | Example | |